coreyja/coreyja-blog/source/blog/20181124-coreyja-dot-com-contrast-improvements.html.md

 ## Chrome Devtools

-It turns out the Google Chrome has some really nice tools that made it easier to adjust my color screen.
+It turns out that Google Chrome has some really nice tools that made it easier to adjust my color scheme.
 If you are looking at a font color, you can open the Color Picker and see more contrast ratio information.
 Here is a screenshot showing the new body font color for my blog.

 ![Devtool Screenshot](/images/posts/coreyja-dot-com-contrast-improvements/devtools-screenshot.png)